Before we dig into the best sample size to be taken, we must understand what type of testing will be conducted, qualitative or quantitative.

-In our first edition of our quarterly CEO Corner – we’ve given Founder & CEO the opportunity to share thoughts on any topic.
-While many of them will be related to food safety, the one below is the perfect piece to awareness to Cherney and just one of the many core values that drives our team day in and day out.
-Enjoy!
+As stated earlier in the year - we’ve given Founder & CEO Debra Cherney the opportunity to share thoughts on any topic of her choice.
+While many of them will be related to food safety, the one below is of excitement so please, read on!